baljit92/skull-detector/README.md

 Once we have the training data and the validation data, use [TensorBox](https://github.com/TensorBox/TensorBox) to train a machine learning model.
 A trained model has already been provided with the name of _save.ckpt-18000_

-## Pre-requisites
-The following pre-requisites need to be satisified for the machine learning project to run:
-* Python 2.7
-* TensorBox
-* OpenCV
-* pip
-* pkg-config
-* virtualenv
-* Pillow 4.1.1
-* FreeType

 ## Instructions to run